webface/Hanen/wp-content/plugins/all-in-one-seo-pack/readme.txt

 6. **Additional Pages for XML Sitemap** You can easily configure any additional pages to be added to the sitemap in addition to the dynamically generated WordPress pages.
 This ensures that search engines like Google will see ALL of your website's content.
 7. **Quick-Edit** Quickly edit your WordPress SEO data without having to go back and forth between different screens.
 8. **SEO Menu** All in One offers an extensive array of premium SEO features for free.
 Perfect for the novice or advanced user.
+9. **Google XML Sitemap** Automatically sent to Google and other search engines.
+Include images in your sitemap!

 == Upgrade Notice ==